 - (6) In addition to our existing SBA-guaranteed debentures, 2022 Notes, and 2022 Convertible Notes, we may borrow funds from time to time to make investments to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities or if the economic situation is otherwise conducive to doing so.
 The costs associated with any borrowings are indirectly borne by our stockholders.
-As of December 31, 2017, we had approximately \$170.7 million of SBA-guaranteed debentures outstanding, \$75.0 million of 2022 Notes, and \$52.1 million of Convertible Notes outstanding.
-For purposes of this calculation, we have assumed that the December 31, 2017 amounts of SBA-guaranteed debentures, 2022 Notes, and 2022 Convertible Notes remain outstanding, and have computed interest expense using an assumed interest rate of 3.72% for the SBA-guaranteed debentures, 6.0% for the 2022 Notes, and 5.75% for the 2022 Convertible Notes which were the rates payable as of December 31, 2017.
-We have also assumed borrowings of \$50.0 million under the Credit Facility at an interest rate equal to 4.63% per annum.
-See "Senior Securities" in this prospectus. - (7) "Other expenses" include our overhead expenses, including payments by us under the Administration Agreement based on the allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to us under the Administration Agreement, and expenses relating to the Dividend Reinvestment Plan, for the fiscal year ended December 31, 2017.

-(8) The holders of shares of our common stock indirectly bear the cost associated with our annual expenses.
+As of December 31, 2018, we had approximately \$75.0 million of 2022 Notes, and \$52.1 million of Convertible Notes outstanding.
+For purposes of this calculation, we have assumed that the December 31, 2018 amounts of 2022 Notes and 2022 Convertible Notes remain outstanding, and have computed interest expense using an assumed interest rate of 6.0% for the 2022 Notes, and 5.75% for the 2022 Convertible Notes which were the rates payable as of December 31, 2018.
+We have assumed \$150.0 million of SBA guaranteed debentures outstanding, reflective of the \$15.7 million repayment on March 1, 2019.
+We have computed interest expense using an assumed interest rate of 3.56%.
+We have also assumed borrowings of \$25.0 million under the Credit Facility at an interest rate equal to 5.6% per annum.
+See "Senior Securitiesâ€∏ in this prospectus. - (7) "Other expensesâ€☐ include our overhead expenses, including payments by us under the Administration Agreement based on the allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to us under the Administration Agreement, income taxes, and expenses relating to the Dividend Reinvestment Plan, for the fiscal year ended December 31, 2018. - (8) The holders of shares of our common stock indirectly bear the expenses of our investment in CSLF II.
+No management fee is charged on our investment in CSLF II in connection with the administrative services provided to CSLF II.
+As CSLF II is structured as a private joint venture, no management fees are paid by CSLF II.
+Future expenses for CSLF II may be substantially higher or lower because certain expenses may fluctuate over time. - (9) The holders of shares of our common stock indirectly bear the cost associated with our annual expenses.